Some Useful Resources for Families!

 (PCIC).
 You can receive Employment Insurance (EI) special benefits for Parents of Critically Ill Children (PCIC) for up to 35 weeks if you have to be absent from work to provide care or support to your critically ill or injured child.
 If you are unemployed and already receiving EI benefits, you can also apply for the PCIC benefit.

-Community Resources Centres
+Community Resources Centers

-A Community Resource Centre can provide you with resources, referrals, information and support.
+A Community Resource Center can provide you with resources, referrals, information and support.
 They assist individuals and families in accessing resources in their community by providing information and referrals for basic needs such as food, clothing, housing, employment and transportation.